lvgl/lvgl/docs/details/widgets/scale.rst

     number of ticks and the Scale range, so the label drawn can present rounding errors when the calculated value is a floating-point value.

-The length of the ticks can be configured with the length style property on the :cpp:enumerator:`LV_PART_INDICATOR` for major ticks and :cpp:enumerator:`LV_PART_ITEMS` for minor ticks.
-Example with local style:
+The length of the ticks can be configured with the length Style property on the :cpp:enumerator:`LV_PART_INDICATOR` for major ticks and :cpp:enumerator:`LV_PART_ITEMS` for minor ticks.
+Example with local Style:
 :cpp:expr:`lv_obj_set_style_length(scale, 5, LV_PART_INDICATOR)` for major ticks
 and :cpp:expr:`lv_obj_set_style_length(scale, 5, LV_PART_ITEMS)` for minor ticks.
 The ticks can be padded in either direction (outwards or inwards) for ``..._ROUND_...`` Scales only with: